Vercel setup for server-side tracking

 Vercel side: Your new drain should show a green status in the Log Drains list.
 If you see "Failed Delivery Rate" > 0%, see the troubleshooting section below.

-Cleotic side: AI crawlers visit sporadically -- it can take anywhere from a few minutes to a few hours to see your first hit.
-In the Crawlers tab:
+Cleotic side: AI crawlers and AI referrals visit sporadically -- it can take anywhere from a few minutes to a few hours to see your first hit.
+In Sources -> AI traffic:

 • The bar chart will show entries with crawlers like GPTBot, ClaudeBot, and CCBot